-Alcohol and liver disease
+Alcohol units and the liver

 Regularly drinking more than the lower-risk levels of alcohol (defined by the NHS as 14 units a week, spread over several days, with two or three alcohol-free days every week, ideally consecutively) can seriously harm your liver.
 These guidelines, which are strongly supported by the British Liver Trust, are the same for men and women.